linemanjs/lineman-docs/app/pages/customizing-lineman/configuring-lineman.md

 };
 ```

-A word of warning: mutating the values directly on the `lineman.config.application` is not supported and will probably break in a subsequent release.
+(A word of warning: mutating values directly on the `lineman.config.application` is not supported and will probably break in a subsequent release.)

+One last fun trick with `config/application` is that, you can refactor your application config—should it ever become so large as to be unwieldy—into as many "plugin" files as you like in your app under `config/plugins/*.{js,coffee}`.
+Despite the name, there's no need to pull that config out into a separate module, it's just a convenience for breaking up large configurations down into more focused ones.
+For details on the API for plugin files, check out [Creating Lineman Plugins](#creating-lineman-plugins)

 #### files.js